Back IconBack

 What Salary Do You Need to Live in Boston, MA?

-The median household income in Boston, Massachusetts, is 47.1% higher.
+The average income in Boston, MA, is 48.4% higher.
 But to live comfortably, you'll need at least $90,000 to $120,000 per year, depending on your lifestyle and household size.
 Unfortunately, the city’s utility bills, childcare costs, and rent hikes are as harsh as its winters.

 • Homeowners spend $63,703 per year: Account for regular mortgage payments, property taxes, insurance, utilities, groceries, transportation, and healthcare.
 Owning a home in neighborhoods like Jamaica Plain or Roslindale can be within reach, provided a solid income and careful budgeting on your part.